 Bicycles

 All on-campus residents who will have a bicycle on-campus must register their bicycle.
 Students storing unregistered bicycles on campus will be in violation of the on-campus resident bicycle regulation.
-Bicycle registration information and an electronic registration can be found by following the link below:
+Bicycle registration takes place in the Residence Life office, Dauphin 1085.

 Residents of Rose Street Commons (Clinton, Delaware, Dauphin, Juniata, Lancaster, and York) are not allowed to keep bicycles in their apartments or bring them inside the building.
 Residents of Rose Street Commons may keep their bicycles in the bike storage area located in Rose Street Commons or in one of the bike racks located in the courtyards.
 Space in the bike room is limited and will be distributed on a first-come, first-serve basis.
 The bike room is open to residents of Rose Street Commons and access to the room is granted through the bike registration process.